Blane245/musicgenerator/README.md

 The body as a scrollable area that holds all of the defined tracks.
 Each track has a control area and a display area.
 Track controls include delete, rename, solo, mute, move up and down the track list, and add generator buttons.
 Track display include 'icons' for each generator defined on the track.

-When a generator is created, it has a default type of CMG, which contains the start time and stop time attributes.
+When a generator is created, it has a default type of Silent, which contains the start time and stop time attributes.
 The type may be changed to Algorithmic or AudioFile as desired.
-If left as CMG, it is a place holder that will not generate any sound.
+If left as Silent, it is will generate silence.

 The generator icons are displayed as rectangles that start and stop at the generator's times and are 1/3 of the height of the track display.
 This allows for movement on the icon vertically within the track display to reduce overlap.

-These icons have a menu that provides for generator editing, mute, and preview functions.
-Generators can be deleted through the edit function.
+Each generator icon has a menu that provides for generator preview, editing, copy, move, mute, and delete functions.
+Generators can also be previewed through the edit function.

 ## Footer